MilkerLiu/url-format/README.md

 # url-format

-This is a tool for url
+This is a simple tool for url format

-* url format (supporting recursive analysis)
-* url generate
-* url encode
-* url decode

 ## How To use?

-1. Select the text
+1. Select target text
 2. `CMD + Shift + P`: get the vscode Command Pallttle
 3. Enter the `url:`, get the command, return
+    * Url: Format (Format url to a json)
+    * Url: Generate (Generate url from a json)
+    * Url: Decode
+    * Url: Encode

-## Functions
+## Samples

-### Url Format
+### format url string to json

 ```
 // origin url
 http://www.xxx.com/search?url=http%3A%2F%2Fwww.bbb.com%3Fa%3D1%26b%3D1&a=1

-// Url: Format
+// cmd> Url: Format

-// this a format result (supporting recursive analysis)
+// result
 {
     "main": "http://www.xxx.com/search",
     "params": {